Lucky Winning Ticket for $2 Billion Powerball Jackpot Sold in California

-Someone who bought a Powerball ticket at a store in Southern California is the winner of the staggering $2 billion jackpot.
+Someone who bought a Powerball ticket in Southern California is the lucky winner of the staggering jackpot worth more than $2 billion.

 The winning ticket for the world record jackpot was sold at Joe's Service Center on West Woodbury Road in the San Gabriel Valley community of Altadena, the California Lottery said.

-The agency did not indicate whether anyone stepped forward to claim the prize and promised more details would be upcoming.
+The agency did not indicate whether anyone stepped forward to claim the $2.04 billion prize and promised more details would be upcoming.
+The California Lottery Winner's Handbook notes that the winner's name is a matter of public record.
+The winner has one year from the date of the draw to claim the jackpot.

+The owner of Joe's Service Center was presented with a $1 million bonus check for selling the winning ticket.

 Three other tickets sold in California matched five numbers in the drawing but missed the Powerball number.
 Those tickets -- sold in Gardena, Beaumont and San Francisco -- are each worth roughly $1.15 million.
 A total of 22 such tickets were sold nationally.